Claiming the Standard Deduction? Here Are 10 Tax Breaks For Middle-Class Families in 2025

 • The car loan interest deduction is worth up to $10,000 per year on qualifying vehicles.

-• Single filers with income exceeding $100,000 (married filing jointly with income over $200,000) will face a $200 phaseout of the deduction for every $1,000 of income over the income limit.
+• Single filers with income exceeding $100,000 (married, filing jointly, with income above $200,000) will face a $200 phaseout of the deduction for every $1,000 of income above the income limit.

 • When income levels reach $150,000 for single filers ($250,000 for married filing joint couples), the car loan interest deduction is eliminated.

-A recent survey indicates that one-third of middle-income households plan to buy a car in 2025.** But while the car loan interest deduction may help some save on car buying costs, there are a couple of caveats to keep in mind:
+A recent survey indicates that one-third of middle-income households plan to buy a car in 2025.** But while the car loan interest deduction might help some save on car buying costs, there are a couple of caveats to keep in mind:

 • Different tax rules apply to vehicles used for business.